aws-samples/block_public_access_S3_bucket/README.md

 In this post, we will walk you through a proactive approach to detect public S3 buckets and automatically block all public access.
 This solution is built on event driven architecture which is cost effective and easy to deploy.

+For detailed implementation steps, refer our blog @

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.